I'm an early stage equity venture capitalist based in New York City

 I graduated from Duke University (Durham, NC) with an economics major in 1990, and Washington University in St. Louis, MO with a JD/MBA degree in 1995.
 I spent my last year of study at Columbia University in New York City, where I started AdOne in my final semester in an Entrepreneurship course taught by Murray Lowe and mentored by Cliff Schorer.

 I am also a Milton Academy grad, a high school in Milton, MA and I attended Georgetown Day School (Washington, DC) and Harlingen High (Harlingen, TX).
 While in school and breaks, I have worked a variety of part-time and short duration fulltime jobs: as a COBOL and DB2 coder; as a blue and white collar productivity consultant, as an investment banking analyst at a small midwestern investment bank and research analyst on the CMO desk at Bear Stearns; as a venture capital consultant for a midwestern Bank; as well as being self employed selling computers and teaching computer basics.
-Given my background, I have a lot of fun playing the name game.

 I have a wife and 3 kids.
-Raising a young family is like working with early stage companies: humbling and rewarding.
+Raising a family is like working with early stage companies: humbling and rewarding.

 adventure, golf, friends, gadgets, family, thrillers and science fiction novels and movies, interesting nonfiction books, the Pixies, biographies, making America a better place, passionate serial entrepreneurs that are maniacal about changing their part of the world for the better